blwatkins/CRCP1310-1252/README.md

 # CRCP1310-1252
-Notes for CRCP 1310 in the Spring 2025 term.
+Notes and examples for CRCP 1310 in the Spring 2025 term.